 - October 18, 2021 – Election Day

-Candidate Information - Getting Started ** PLEASE NOTE YOU WILL NEED TO DOWNLOAD THE PDF DOCUMENTS TO FILL OUT THE LINKS DO WORK**
+Candidate Information – Getting Started ** PLEASE NOTE YOU WILL NEED TO DOWNLOAD THE PDF DOCUMENTS TO FILL THEM OUT, THE LINKS DO WORK**

-The Candidates Guide to Running for Municipal Office in Alberta is a document produced by the province to help candidates in Alberta to understand the process and legislative requirements for running for municipal office.
+Candidates Guide Running for Municipal Office in Alberta-2020 (1) in Alberta is a document produced by the province to help candidates in Alberta to understand the process and legislative requirements for running for municipal office.
 Candidates are responsible for reading and understanding all legislation associated with Running for Municipal Office.

 Please refer to the Government of Alberta website for more informative resources as well as new and ongoing changes to the legislation, and the ‘Prospective Candidates’ section provides a large amount of resource material